lyubogankov/book_programming_principles_and_practice_using_cpp/ch06_writing_a_program/README.md

     ```

-3. *How do you break a problem up into smaller manageable parts?*  TODO
+3. *How do you break a problem up into smaller manageable parts?*

+    - Identify elements that come up repeatedly (either operations, or types of information that appear together often).
+These are good candidates for functions / classes.
+These are used as higher-order building blocks (instead of just language primitives), and can be used as "pieces" of the software (akin to parts of a car).

 4. *Why is creating a small, limited version of a program a good idea?*